jpellman/wiki.libjpel.so/Netgear-WNR3500L.rst

 * Static allocation for addresses using DHCP

-* Custom DNS entries between local IPs and domains (currently using the .so TLD because I like it and no one else really uses it) provided by [[|http://www.thekelleys.org.uk/dnsmasq/doc.htmlDNSMasq]].
+* Custom DNS entries between local IPs and domains (currently using the .so TLD because I like it and no one else really uses it) provided by DNSMasq_.

 * VPN to my apartment via `OpenVPN Server`_